Archive

 Your application is then submitted to an immigration board who will ultimately decide whether or not to approve your application.
 I was told this takes between two and three weeks and was given a number to call to check on it.
 At the time of this writing, the number was +268.2404.2941.
 It actually took me 2.5 weeks for mine to be approved.

-Looking back on this whole process, there are a couple things I learned that I wish I knew ahead of time:
+Looking back on this whole process and talking to others, there are a couple things I learned that I wish I knew ahead of time:

 • There are a lot of things that are much easier to get done in the States than they are to get done in Swaziland.
 The Police Clearance is a perfect example.
 Do your homework and come prepared.